top of page

 Assess tissue condition to determine if cupping is suitable or needed...cupping is most effective on general fascial tightness.
 Do not confuse tight musculature that feels like steel cables with general fascial tightness.
 Cable like muscles or gristle like quality down on the bone with loose flesh above is indicative of excessive heat trapped in the soft tissue.
 It does not respond well to Cupping.
 The heat can be removed and muscle tone returned to normal by dietary change in several months, TCM herbal treatment in several weeks or Gua Sha (spooning/scraping) in several minutes.
 This condition is often accompanied by sharp stabbing pains behind the shoulder blades that no amount of massage, stretching or joint manipulation will remove.
 It is most noticeable in the upperback, neck and shoulders as heat rises in the body and is generally associated with Liver fire affecting tendons.

 Moderate intensity and use smaller cups for softer, weaker clients.
 Weak individuals with little or no general fascial tightness I would not cup at all; treatment consisting of conventional massage and more gentle fascial release techniques.
 Moderating intensity can be achieved when fire cupping by hesitating a second or two before applying the cup after heating.
 Check intensity by pulling on the cup.
 Should it release too easily, re-apply shortening the delay; without some suction no therapeutic benefit results.
 Smaller cups on upper back and shoulders, larger cups on larger muscles.
 Do not apply cups to damaged skin or open wounds.
 Do not place cups on a joint if ligamental damage is suspected or recent surgery was performed.
-There will be some individuals who would benefit from both Cupping and Gua Sha, but I never do both techniques on the same area of skin in one treatment...they are sufficiently brutal and heinous alone without compounding the issue.
+There will be some individuals who would benefit from both Cupping and Gua Sha, but I never do both techniques on the same area of skin in one treatment.

 Used correctly, traditional Chinese cupping can achieve dramatic results.
-Therapeutic intensity achieved in one session that may totally relieve symtoms that are preventing movement and ability to work which would otherwise require vast amounts of massage and physical rehab exercise beyond most people's motivation, discipline and ability.
+Therapeutic intensity achieved in one session that may totally relieve symptoms preventing movement and ability to work which would otherwise require vast amounts of massage and physical rehab exercise beyond most people's motivation, discipline and ability.
 More commonly, a general benefit to a shoulder, upper or lower back condition is achieved.
-It is a supplement to massage treatment supplying benefits that cannot be achieved with massage alone.
+Supplementing massage treatment providing benefits that cannot be achieved through massage alone.
 Many of my clients seek cupping on a regular basis.
 Then again, some of my clients I would never dream of cupping.
+While it is extraordinarily therapeutic, it is not the treatment for all conditions.